Johnny-Morgan/pickles/TESTING.md

 ### Shopping Basket Page

-- Attempt to access the basket page when not logged in, confirm user is redirected to the products page.
-- Login and access the basket page with an empty basket, confirm the message 'Your shopping basket is empty.' is shown and a button directing the shopper back to the shop is provided.
+- Attempt to access the basket page with an empty basket, confirm the message 'Your shopping basket is empty.' is shown and a button directing the shopper back to the shop is provided.
 - Click the 'BACK TO SHOP' button and confirm it takes the user to the products page.
 - Add products to the basket and return to the basket page, confirm all the products and quantities displayed in the basket are correct and the subtotal, basket total and order total are correct.
 - Adjust the quantity field of a product and click the update button, confirm that the quantity and subtotal is updated as well as the basket subtotal and order total.